Is the New Amex Gold Card Worth the $250 Annual Fee?

 Is the new Amex Gold Card annual fee worth $250?
 For me, the answer is yes, though that will be different for everybody.
 Even though I am not eligible to earn the welcome bonus, there is still huge value in holding this card.
 From my analysis above, I estimate that I can squeeze $418 of value out of the card each year.
 That is $168 more than the $250 annual fee.
 As long as that number is larger than the annual fee, I will continue to keep this card in my wallet.

-The Amex Gold card is currently offering a welcome bonus of 25,000 Membership Rewards points after spending $2,000 in the first 3 months of card membership.
-Plus you will receive 20% back as a statement credit at US restaurants within the first three months, up to $100.
+The Amex Gold card is currently offering a welcome bonus of 35,000 Membership Rewards points after spending $2,000 in the first 3 months of card membership.

 If you are eligible for the new welcome bonus, the value of the card for the first year is even better.
 Using the same valuations from my analysis above, you will see that you can squeeze over $750 in value out of the card for the first year.